Idlewild and Soak Zone: Ligonier Valley Railroad and Mellon family: 1878–1952

 On April 15, 1853, the Commonwealth of Pennsylvania granted a charter for a railroad to haul coal and timber between the towns of Ligonier and Latrobe.
-Latrobe and Ligonier Rail Road Company performed no work on the railroad for nearly twenty years and renewed their charter in 1866 and 1869.
+Latrobe and Ligonier Rail Road Company performed no work on the railroad for nearly twenty years, and renewed their charter in 1866 and 1869.
 Following an additional renewal in 1871, the company changed its name to the Ligonier Valley Railroad and acquired a 10.3 mi stretch of land.
 Land grading and bridge construction for the narrow gauge line was mostly completed by 1873.

-In 1875, the partially constructed railway was sold at a sheriff's sale after the Pennsylvania Railroad, the Latrobe terminus of the line, declined to assume financial responsibility.
+In 1875, the partially constructed railway was sold at a sheriff's sale after the Latrobe terminus of the Pennsylvania Railroad declined to assume financial responsibility.
 Thomas Mellon, a retired Court of Common Pleas judge from Allegheny County, purchased the Ligonier Valley Railroad at auction.
-Mellon had founded the T. Mellon and Sons Bank, and was invested in coal, steel, oil, glassmaking, and other railroad ventures.
-To attract passengers, Mellon decided to offer recreational grounds along the route.
+Mellon had previously founded the T. Mellon & Sons' Bank, and was invested in many railroad ventures.
+To attract new passengers, Mellon implemented recreational grounds along the route.

 On May 1, 1878, William Darlington, landowner and namesake of the nearby village of Darlington, responded to Mellon's request to use his land:

 The first structure, built that year, was a train depot measuring 10 ft by 25 ft.
 The depot was the smallest full-service station in the United States.
 Initial land development included campsites, an artificial lake for fishing and boating, picnic tables, and a large hall.
-The railroad provided easy access to the site, attracting visitors from 50 mi away in Pittsburgh and the surrounding areas for a getaway in the country.
+The railroad provided easy access to the site, attracting visitors from 50 mi away, notably from Pittsburgh and its surrounding areas, for a getaway in the country.
 The Ligonier Echo noted that on July 4, 1890, the trains to the park were so crowded that the "tops of the coaches were covered with boys."

 While the initial lease with Darlington confined the park between the railroad and the north bank of the Loyalhanna Creek, permission was later granted to construct a bridge across the river, allowing expansion to the south in the mid-1880s.
 Three lakes—Woodland, St. Clair, and Bouquet—were dug between 1880 and 1896.
 In 1896, the park added a T.M.
 Harton Company steam carousel in the park's center.
-The Pittsburgh-based company was a major manufacturer of carousels and roller coasters.
-By the end of the 19th century, attractions at the park included a bicycle track around Lake Bouquet, a hiking trail on the lake's island, fishing in the Loyalhanna Creek, rowboating, and many walks and gardens.
-The park had dining halls, auditoriums, pavilions, a boathouse, an amphitheater, a bandstand, and athletic facilities.
+By the end of the 19th century, attractions at the park included a bicycle track around Lake Bouquet, a hiking trail on Lake Boquet's island, fishing in Loyalhanna Creek, rowboating, and many walks and gardens.
+The park also featured dining halls, auditoriums, pavilions, a boathouse, an amphitheater, a bandstand, and athletic facilities.